Zer0FluxGiv3n/CasePerms/README.md

 Finally, it will perform the capitalizations and output each result line-by-line to the output file specified.

+## Usage
 Syntax:
 `CasePerm.sh -f <inputfile>`

-I'm a very amateur bash scripted, so don't judge my flawed code too hard!
+I am very new to bash scripting, so don't judge my flawed code too hard!